Dessins d'enfants, Brauer graph algebras and Galois invariants

 \section{Abstract}

 In this paper, we associate a finite dimensional algebra, called a Brauer graph algebra, to every clean dessin d'enfant by constructing a quiver based on the monodromy of the dessin.
-We show that the center, the dimension of the Brauer graph algebra as well as the dimension of the first Hochschild cohomology space and the stable Auslander-Reiten quiver, of the Brauer graph algebra are Galois invariant.
-Furthermore, we show that the Brauer graph algebras of two Galois conjugate clean dessins of genus zero, as well as any two Galois conjugate clean dessins which triangulate their underlying surface are derived equivalent.
+We show that Galois conjugate dessins d'enfants give rise to derived equivalent Brauer graph algebras and that the stable Auslander-Reiten quiver and the dimension of the Brauer graph algebra are invariant under the induced action of the absolute Galois group.